Marais/marais.github.io/evinced/platform_pipeline.md

-# Evinced Data Pipeline Design
+# Data Pipeline Design
 This was quite an interesting project.
 Requirements was to receive traffic from various products, including a scraping and service sending huge burst of traffic.
 Further more there was a need to update huge amount of records where users can categorize items into groups driven from an arbitrary function of fields and also label certain items/records.
-Further more query Tims must be sub second.
+Further more query times must be sub second.
 The expected traffic is between 1 to 5 billion records a day.
 The company cloud provider is GCP and preferably had to find a solution that can easily be provided/hosted.

 ## Database Selection
 In order solve this, I had to make an extensive research on Database technology.